Check here for our list of 2019 ecommerce niches.

 - Combination: Consider combining the self-fulfillment, dropshipping, and third-party fulfillment options to meet your customer expectations.
 Using a mix of these fulfillment solutions is great for sellers focused on making smart shipping decisions and improving profit margins.

-No matter which option you choose for order fulfillment, if you sell online you should consider investing in inventory management software.
+No matter which option you choose for order fulfillment, if you sell online you should consider investing in ecommerce inventory management software.
 With ecomdash, inventory is automatically tracked and synced across all your sales channels, giving you more time to focus on growing your business.